derrick56007/SpriteKit-Joystick/README.md

         player.zRotation = joystick.angularVelocity;
     }

-PS: The formula for finding the radians of a point and the origin is atan2(position.x - origin.x, position.y - origin.y)
+PS: The formula for finding the radians of a point and the origin is -atan2(position.x - origin.x, position.y - origin.y)

+If you want to find the angle in degrees, multiply the above formula by 180/M_PI

+                                                        TheSneakyNarwhal